elmcraft/elmcraft.org/README.md

 See `src/Templates/All.elm` for which markdown/html tags end up being rendered by which components.

 The UI on the Elm side is built with the [`elm-ui`](https://package.elm-lang.org/packages/mdgriffith/elm-ui/latest/) library.

+## Data Sources

+- `src/DataSource` contains elm-pages data sources
+- `src/DataStatic` contains hardcoded data in Elm format

+Generally err towards static data and if it becomes high churn then we can move it to Notion or elsewhere

 ## Static files